 View this post on Instagram

-After visiting the St. Louis Cardinals Hall of Fame Museum, treat everyone to Ted Drewes Frozen Custard, a St. Louis favorite since 1931.
-You’ll probably have to wait in line in the parking lot, but it goes fast, and trust me, the rich and creamy frozen stuff is worth it.
+Ted Drewes has been a St. Louis favorite since 1931.
+You’ll probably have to wait in line in the parking lot, but it goes fast.
+And the rich and creamy frozen stuff is worth it.
 The custard is so thick, in fact, they serve it upside down, which is part of the shtick.
-Just don’t try that trick with the Cardinal Sin, a concrete or sundae smothered in tart cherries and hot fudge, especially on a hot summer day.
+Just don’t try that trick with the Cardinal Sin, a concrete or sundae smothered in tart cherries and hot fudge—especially on a hot summer day.

 Outdoor Activities in St. Louis

-If you’re looking for an activity so that you can work up an appetite to eat again, head over to Forest Park, which is located in the heart of St. Louis and covers 1,371 acres—that’s bigger than New York’s Central Park.
-I pinkie swear, unless your kids have an attitude that day, which is not uncommon for adolescents, they won’t be bored here.
-Home of the 1904 World’s Fair, Forest Park has something for everyone and a variety of attractions, including the St. Louis Zoo, the Saint Louis Art Museum, the Missouri History Museum, the St. Louis Science Center, and The Muny, which is America’s oldest and largest outdoor musical theatre.
+Home of the 1904 World’s Fair, Forest Park is located in the heart of St. Louis and covers 1,371 acres—that’s bigger than New York’s Central Park.
+Here you’ll find the aforementioned St. Louis Zoo, as well as the Saint Louis Art Museum, Missouri History Museum, St. Louis Science Center and The Muny, America’s oldest and largest outdoor musical theater.